Katsutaro Baba: Murders

-In late January 1907, a 48-year-old woman disappeared in the vicinity of Asahi, with her mummified body found in a quarry a few kilometers away the following month.
+In late January 1907, a 48-year-old woman disappeared in the vicinity of Asahi, with her mummified body found in a quarry a few kilometres away the following month.
 Like previous victims, her gallbladder was missing.
-Facing mounting criticism, the local police chief was dismissed and measures undertaken to ban women from going out at night.
+Facing mounting criticism, the local police chief was dismissed, and measures were undertaken to ban women from going out at night.

 In August 1908, a 32-year-old woman was attacked by an unknown assailant who began to strangle her.
 Thinking quickly, she clasped the man's testicles, which forced him to let go.
 As it was a moonlit night, the woman was able to recognize the attacker as 30-year-old Katsutaro Baba.
-Considered an honest and hard-working family man, Baba had moved to Asahi about ten years ago, initially working at liquor store before he became the independent manager of the local watermill.
+Considered an honest and hard-working family man, Baba had moved to Asahi about ten years prior, initially working at a liquor store before he became the independent manager of the local watermill.
 The next day, after she reported him to the police, Baba was arrested and questioned about the crimes.
 He confessed to all six murders, and as police had suspected, he claimed to have sold the gallbladders for a high price to a mysterious "merchant from Osaka", who suffered from some sort of fatal illness.

-Despite his claims, no such merchant was ever located, and Baba's testimonies became increasing conflicting and incoherent, with him at one point claiming that a crow would eat the gallbladder if he had left it out to dry at his watermill.
-In the end, Baba would be convicted, sentenced to death and summarily hanged for his crime at the Tokyo Prison in June 1908.
+Despite his claims, no such merchant was ever located, and Baba's testimonies became increasingly conflicting and incoherent, with him at one point claiming that a crow would eat the gallbladder if he had left it out to dry at his watermill.
+In the end, Baba would be convicted for his crimes, sentenced to death, and summarily hanged at the Tokyo Prison in June 1908.
 No similar attacks took place after his death, and the incident now remains a part of local history.